Generalized Springer Theory for D-modules on a Reductive Lie Algebra: -modules

 \subsection{On quotient stacks}

-Let $K$ be an affine algebraic group acting on the smooth variety $U$.
+Let $K$ be an affine algebraic group acting on the smooth variety $U$ and let $\fk$ denote the Lie algebra of $K$.
 There is a morphism of algebras

-representing the infinitesimal action.
+(where $\cU(\fk)$ is the universal enveloping algebra of $\fk$) representing the infinitesimal action.
 Given an object $\fM$ of $\bM(U)$ (i.e. a $\fD_U$-module), a $K$-equivariant structure on $\fM$ is an action of $K$ on $\fM$ by $\fD_U$-module morphisms, such that the corresponding action of $\fk$ agrees with the one coming from $\mu^\ast$.
 We write $\bM(U)^K$ or $\bM(X)$ for the abelian category of $K$-equivariant $\fD_U$-modules (where $X = U/K$ is the quotient stack).

 Note that if $K$ is connected, then $K$-equivariance is actually a \emph{condition}: the $K$-action (when it exists) is determined by $\mu^\ast$.
 Thus $\bM(U)^K$ embeds as a full subcategory of $\bM(U)$ in that case.